 If any staff member witnesses an act of bullying, he or she do all they can to support the child who is being bullied.
-If a child is being bullied over a period of time, then, after consultation with the Head teacher, the teacher informs the child's parents.
-All recorded instances are reported to the Head teacher via the CPOMS system.
+If a child is being bullied over a period of time, then, after consultation with the Head of School and Executive Head, the teacher informs the child's parents.
+All recorded instances are reported to the Head of School and Executive Head via the CPOMS system.

 If, as staff, we become aware of any bullying taking place between members of a class, we deal with the issue immediately.
 This may involve counselling and support for the victim of the bullying, and punishment for the child who has carried out the bullying.
-We have a member of our TA team who provides is trained as an Emotional Literacy Support Assistant (ELSA) who can provide counselling for children as required who works closely with the Academy's Early Intervention Support Practitioner (EISP).
 We spend time talking to the child who has bullied: we explain why the action of the child was wrong, and we endeavour to help the child change their behaviour in future.
-If a child is repeatedly involved in bullying other children, we inform the Headteacher.
+If a child is repeatedly involved in bullying other children, we inform the Head of School and Executive Head.
 We then invite the child's parents into the school to discuss the situation and agree appropriate action to be taken.
-In more extreme cases, for example where initial discussions have proven ineffective, the Headteacher may contact external support agencies such as the Behaviour Support Service.
+In more extreme cases, for example where initial discussions have proven ineffective, the Head of School and Executive Head may contact external support agencies.